ArifIlham0/flutter-presence-app/README.md

   <a href="https://www.arifilham.my.id" target="_blank">By Muhammad Arif Ilham</a>
 </h2>

-An attendance or time-tracking app, to help monitor and manage the attendance and presence of employee.
+Iims to provide a seamless and user-friendly experience for capturing photos and videos on mobile devices.

 ## Screenshots